Please click the link above to self-refer online into the service.

-If the problems you describe in your referral information are something we might be able to help you with in the Psychological Wellbeing Service (PWS), we will offer you an initial suitability assessment.
+If the problems you describe in your referral information are something we might be able to help you with in NHS Cambridgeshire & Peterborough Talking Therapies, we will offer you an initial suitability assessment.
 This will be with a Psychological Wellbeing Practitioner (PWP) and usually takes place over the phone and lasts for approximately 30 minutes.
 The purpose of this is to ask you some more questions to confirm we are the best Service to offer you treatment, or if not, provide you with information and guidance regarding other services and how to access them.

-The initial suitability assessment is not intended to be a full clinical assessment of your difficulties; this will be undertaken with your assigned therapist, once you have reached the top of the waiting list for treatment, if there is one.
+The initial suitability assessment is not intended to be a full clinical assessment of your difficulties; this will be undertaken with your assigned therapist, once you have reached the top of the waiting list for treatment.